YaoSunHello/Macro-Factor-Pricing-Engine/README.md

 Add fetch functions for each raw input above, using free public APIs only (FRED via `fredapi` or direct HTTP, NY Fed ACM model CSV, CME FedWatch scrape or API).
 Each function returns `(value: float | None, as_of_date: date)`.
 Follow the existing no-lookahead pattern already used elsewhere in `data/sources.py`.
-Do NOT add any Bloomberg or paid-data dependency here — that stays in the discretionary/manual path.

 ### 3. `regime_classifier.py` (new file)
 Implement: